 If you are dealing with concerns about MMI under the workers’ compensation system in South Carolina, legal representation can be crucial, especially if you need continuing medical care or treatment despite the MMI determination.
-For 50 years, Jebaily Law Firm, P.A., has made a difference in the lives of injury victims and their families throughout South Carolina.
+For 50 years, Jebaily Law Firm has made a difference in the lives of injury victims and their families throughout South Carolina.

 Our workers’ compensation attorneys can put our skills and resources into action before and after an MMI designation and fight to make sure that you are able to recover the entire range of benefits that should be available to you.
 We can discuss your legal options in a free consultation.
 Call us or contact us online to set up an appointment.
 Our offices are located in Florence and North Myrtle Beach.

 MMI means that an injured worker has recovered from his or her injury as much as possible and will not likely improve with any additional medical treatment.
 When a physician determines someone has reached the MMI plateau, he will issue an impairment rating, any future work restrictions, and recommendations for future medical treatment that will help maintain the injured worker’s level of functioning.

 Smith v.
 South Carolina Department of Mental Health The maximum medical improvement impairment rating becomes more complicated in the case of a worker dealing with a permanent injury that is likely to provide an entire lifetime of challenges.